10 Warning Signs Your Partner’s Criticism Is Poisoning You

 Repairing relationships damaged by criticism requires effort from both parties.
 Progress depends on the overly critical partner recognizing their behavior’s destructiveness and engaging actively in change.

-If refusal to acknowledge problems persists despite repeated attempts at constructive communication, or if interactions escalate into emotional abuse, threats or violence, walking away may become the healthiest decision.
+If refusal to acknowledge problems persists despite repeated attempts at constructive communication, walking away may become the healthiest decision.
+If interactions escalate into emotional abuse, threats, or violence, walking away may become the healthiest decision.

-Likewise, if patterns of criticism spark depression, anxiety or emotional trauma symptoms, you may need to prioritize self-preservation, with or without your partner’s consent.
+Likewise, if patterns of hypercriticism in relationships spark depression, anxiety or emotional trauma symptoms, you may need to prioritize self-preservation.
+Do this with or without your partner’s consent.
 In these complex situations, speaking with a counselor or calling a domestic abuse hotline provides crucial guidance.

 Final Takeaway